 The Application Process: Scholarship to be used for the Salt Lake City Full-Time ProEd Web Development and Salt Lake City Part-Time Web Development courses.
 Previous coding experience is not required to apply.
 Candidates must complete an online application and answer essay questions explaining why you are the best candidate.

-The Scholarship: $1.2M scholarship initiative
+The Scholarship: Partial scholarship up to $2,000

 The Scholarship: $1,750 automatic scholarship for LGBTQ+ students and full tuition scholarship in partnership with NCWIT Aspirations in Computing Michigan Digital Skills Pilot Program